spary1144/IntoTheDarkness/README.md

 ## 🧩 Project Structure

-The project is split into several `.asm` modules to keep the code organized and maintainable:
+The project is split into several `.s` files to keep the code organized and maintainable:

 | File | Description |
 |------|--------------|